Free Shipping On All Orders Over $100

 Size: 20mm x 20mm

 This Trinitite rock is from the first test of the nuclear bomb in New Mexico.
 The glass formed is a beautiful green color with sand still encapsulated around it.
-This great specimen measures 20mm x 14mm and is displayed in a 3d floating display with a custom art card.
-The card was designed and drawn by Sarah Bradstreet.
+This great specimen measures 22mm and shows an incredible glass bubble on one side.
+The glass has a greenish appearance mixed within the fused sand.
+This specimen contains many natural gas bubbles.

 Trinitite, also known as Alamogordo Glass or Atomic Glass, is a unique substance formed as a result of the detonation of nuclear weapons.
 It gained its name from the Trinity test, the first-ever detonation of a nuclear device, conducted on July 16, 1945, near Alamogordo, New Mexico, during the Manhattan Project.